 Both, the Governing Board and the Executive Committee have as advisory bodies, the Scientific Technical Advisory Committee, made up of scientists and representatives of national companies, as well as the Public Attorney Service and a Financial Commission.

-Below the Governing Board and the Executive Committee is the Director of the CNH2, which has as a Steering Committee as advisory body.
+The CNH2 Director depends on both the Governing Board and the Executive Committee, and has a Steering Committee as advisory body.
 Currently, this Steering Committee is formed by the Director, who acts as Chairman, the Manager, as secretary of this Committee, all the heads of unit, the Financial Technician and the Human Resources Technician.